History of Marble Hill House

 Built in the 1720s, Marble Hill was an idyllic Thames-side retreat from court life for Henrietta Howard, mistress of King George II.
 In this perfectly proportioned villa, inspired by the 16th-century architect Palladio, she entertained many of the poets and wits of the age.

-Marble Hill was saved for the nation by Act of Parliament in 1902, after a public campaign to protect the view from Richmond Hill from suburban development.
+Marble Hill was saved for the nation by an Act of Parliament in 1902, which followed a public campaign to preserve the view from Richmond Hill from suburban expansion.

 The Draw of the River